gonzaloserrano/go-nzalo/code-review/README.md

 - [go best practices](https://peter.bourgon.org/go-best-practices-2016/) by Peter Bourgon
 - [ultimate go design guidelines](https://github.com/ardanlabs/gotraining/blob/master/topics/go/README.md) by Ardan Labs

-## github
+## code reviewing & github

+- the [guidelines for faster PR reviews](https://github.com/kubernetes/community/blob/master/contributors/devel/pull-requests.md#best-practices-for-faster-reviews) from the Kubernetes project are a must.
+A quick summary:
-- better multiple PRs with small commits than multiple-commit PRs
+    - do small commits and, even better, small PRs
+    - use separate PRs for fixes not related with your feature
+    - add a different commit for review changes so it's easy to review them instead of the whole patch
+    - test and document your code
+    - don't add features you don't need
+- other guidelines:
+    - prefer documentation as code (example tests files) over READMEs
-- if have deps changes, separate the commit from code updates from the deps
+    - separate the vendor updates in a different commit
+    - choose a good GitHub merge strategy:
-- squash, rebase or merge
+      - choose merge when:
+          - multiple commits
-  - deps in different commit -> merge
+          - deps in different commit
-  - rest of code in same commit
-- changes should:
+      - choose squash if you just have a single commit to avoid the extra merge commit
+    - do Continuous Integration (CI) to ensure the code quality:
-  - be in green in current go version and tip
+        - tests are in green (`go test -race` in TravisCI or CircleCI)
-    - this can be configured in TravisCI for e.g
-  - have same or better coverage, or < 1% of less coverage if really needed
-    - use e.g coveralls.io
+        - new code or changes in functionality has the corresponding tests (e.g `gocovmerge` + codecov.io or coveralls.io)

 ## code linting